IVproger/bigdata_course_project/docs/report_3.md

 - **GBTRegressor:** Selected as a more complex, potentially higher-performing model.
 Gradient Boosting builds trees sequentially, with each new tree trying to correct the errors of the previous ones, often leading to good predictive accuracy.

 ## Conclusion
 Stage III successfully implemented a predictive modeling pipeline using Spark ML.
-It loaded preprocessed data, trained and tuned both Linear Regression and GBT Regressor models using Train-Validation Split, evaluated their performance on a held-out test set, and compared the results.
+It loaded preprocessed data, trained and tuned both Linear Regression and GBT Regressor models using 3-fold Cross-Validation, evaluated their performance on a held-out test set, and compared the results.
 The best models, their predictions, and the evaluation comparison were saved to HDFS and subsequently downloaded locally.
 The entire process is automated via the `stage3.sh` script, including code quality checks with Pylint.
 While the models' predictive performance (indicated by low R2 values) suggests further feature engineering or model exploration might be needed for better salary prediction, the pipeline itself fulfills the requirements of this stage.